umutseve4/cosmic-econometric-observatory/docs/PROFESSIONAL_VISUAL_ACCEPTANCE.md

 - Merge is followed by exact-main CI, a 13-file Pages artifact, deployment success, and live manifest `sourceSha` equality with the squash-merge SHA.

 Automated geometry checks are not aesthetic acceptance.
 Production remains unchanged until every pre-merge gate passes.

+- The CI commit SHA must exactly match the candidate head.